ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

 -   0 — Disabled.
-ClickHouse doesn’t throw an exception.
+ClickHouse does not throw an exception.
 -   1 — Enabled.
 Query execution is disabled only if the table has a sharding key.
 -   2 — Enabled.
 Query execution is disabled regardless of whether a sharding key is defined for the table.